muktar74/ZamzamBankELearningAcademy/README.md

 );
 comment on table public.external_resources is 'Stores curated external learning resources.';

--- 3. User Creation Trigger
--- This function is triggered when a new user signs up via Supabase Auth.
--- It creates a corresponding entry in the public.users table.
--- The first user to sign up is automatically made an Admin and approved. create or replace function public.handle_new_user() returns trigger language plpgsql security definer set search_path = public as $$ declare user_count integer;
+-- 3. User Creation Trigger (Idempotent via CREATE OR REPLACE) create or replace function public.handle_new_user() returns trigger language plpgsql security definer set search_path = public as $$ declare
+  -- Use a specific email address to identify the initial admin.
+  -- This is more reliable than checking if the table is empty. admin_email text := 'admin@zamzambank.com';
-  is_first_user boolean;
+  is_admin_user boolean;
 begin
-  -- Check if any user exists in the public.users table select count(*) into user_count from public.users;
-  is_first_user := user_count = 0;
+  -- Check if the new user's email matches the designated admin email. is_admin_user := new.email = admin_email;

-  -- If it's the first user, make them an Admin and auto-approve them.
+  -- If it's the admin user, make them an Admin and auto-approve them.
   -- Otherwise, they are a regular Employee and need approval. insert into public.users (id, name, email, role, approved) values (
     new.id,
     new.raw_user_meta_data->>'name',
     new.email,
-    case when is_first_user then 'Admin'::user_role else 'Employee'::user_role end,
+    case when is_admin_user then 'Admin'::user_role else 'Employee'::user_role end,
-    is_first_user
+    is_admin_user -- This will be 'true' for the admin, 'false' for others.
   );
   return new;
 end;